grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 7.  **Apply new Display Module Adhesive** – After cleaning the enclosure with IPA along with PSA bonding surfaces, wait at least 30 seconds before applying the new PSA strips to allow for the surface to dry completely.
-Carefully apply the 4 strips of PSA to the enclosure as shown in the image below.
+Carefully apply the four strips of PSA to the enclosure as shown in the image below.
 Ensure the orientation of the PSA matches the enclosure outline before removing any liners.
 Leave the blue liner on the PSA, as it will be removed at a later step.